“How could a collection with no equal, save national libraries’ or the Vatican’s, have been assembled by a single man?”

-The permanent exhibition retraces the history of civilization with a chronological presentation that covers some five thousand years since the discovery of writing, in contrast to the fossils displayed at the museum’s entrance that are some 170 million years old.
+The permanent exhibition recounts the history of civilization in a journey through time covering 5000 years since invention of writing, which offer a contrast with the 170-million-year-old fossils displayed at the museum’s entrance.

-Through selected examples of papyri, manuscripts, incunabula, original editions and autographic documents, visitors can truly take the measure of these creations of the mind, which shaped humanity and so fascinated Martin Bodmer.
+By way of examples chosen from papyri, manuscripts, incunables, first editions and autograph manuscripts, the visitor will witness creations of the mind which shaped humanity and fascinated Martin Bodmer.

 To ensure optimal conservation of exhibited works, annual temperature is kept at a constant 18.5°C. Be sure to bring appropriately warm clothes. >>> Practical information

 An audioguide of the permanent exhibition is available free of charge to all visitors, by way of touchscreen tablets.

 About the temporary exhibitions : To prepare a visit or simply go back, the izi.TRAVEL app izi.TRAVEL can be downloaded on your smartphone.
 After installation, type “Martin Bodmer Foundation” or the name of the exhibition in the search tool to access its audioguide.